peterzimon/docs-api/handlebars-themes/helpers/if.md

 title: "if"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: if"
-meta_description: "#if allows theme developers to test very simple conditionals and execute different templates - read more about Ghost theme develpment!"
+meta_description: "Test simple conditionals and execute different templates using this Handlebars theme helper in your custom Ghost theme."
 keywords:
     - api
     - handlebars